MojoAuth/mojoauth-php/demo/README.md

 ## Introduction

-MojoAuth PHP is a wrapper which provides access to MojoAuth Platform APIs.
+MojoAuth PHP is a wrapper that provides access to MojoAuth Platform APIs.

 MojoAuth provides a secure and delightful experience to your customer with passwordless.
 Here, you'll find comprehensive guides and documentation to help you to start working with MojoAuth APIs.